 Thank you for your interest in OnSong for Android.
-Long story short, OnSong is currently an iOS-only app.
-This means that you will need to purchase an iPad, iPhone, or iPod touch to run OnSong.
+Long story short, OnSong is currently an Apple-only app.
+This means that you will need to purchase an iPad, iPhone, or Mac computer to run OnSong.
 This is because OnSong is a full-featured app that has features that are not possible to provide on Android effectively.
 We are also a small team and want to place our focus on our current users and platform.

 We have tried over the past few years to get OnSong developed for Android.
 Unfortunately, after working with three different firms we have not been able to create a product that we consider worthy of the OnSong badge.
 There are a few reasons behind this: